Kim Nguyen: Career

-Kim has directed a number of feature films including War Witch (2012) (also known by the French title Rebelle), Eye on Juliet (2017) and The Hummingbird Project (2018).
+Nguyen has directed a number of feature films including War Witch (2012) (also known by the French title Rebelle), Eye on Juliet (2017) and The Hummingbird Project (2018).
 For War Witch, the film was the top winner at the 1st Canadian Screen Awards, in addition to being named Best Picture and winning acting awards for two of its stars, Nguyen himself won the awards for Best Director and Best Original Screenplay, which also earned him an Academy Awards nomination for Best Foreign Language Film.
-Following War Witch, Kim Nguyen was one of 276 new members invited by the Academy of Motion Picture Arts and Sciences.
+Following War Witch, Nguyen was one of 276 new members invited by the Academy of Motion Picture Arts and Sciences.
 In 2019 he was the patron and curator of the Festival Vues dans la tête de... film festival in Rivière-du-Loup.

-In 2025 he was announced as entering production on Le Sablier, an adaptation of Édith Blais's non-fiction book about her experience being captured and held hostage by Islamist terrorists while travelling in Burkina Faso.
+In 2025 he was announced as entering production on The Hourglass (Le Sablier), an adaptation of Édith Blais's non-fiction book about her experience being captured and held hostage by Islamist terrorists while travelling in Burkina Faso.
+Shooting on the film commenced in April 2026.

+His 2026 documentary film Saigon Story: Two Shootings in the Forest Kingdom (Une photo à Saigon : coups de feu sur deux vies) premiered at the Hot Docs Canadian International Documentary Festival, where it was the winner of the Best Canadian Feature Documentary award.